jjmcnelis/usa-rangeland-modis-lai-lst/README.md

 # MODIS Processing for US Drylands

-***Calculate mean, standard deviation, maximum, minimum for various time intervals MODIS time series of 4-day composite LAI (MCD15A3H) and daily daytime and nighttime LST from both Terra (MOD11A2) and Aqua (MYD11A2)*
+**About:** Calculate mean, standard deviation, maximum, minimum for various time intervals MODIS time series of 4-day composite LAI (MCD15A3H) and daily daytime and nighttime LST from both Terra (MOD11A2) and Aqua (MYD11A2)

 ## Requirements

 ### Python environment
 I recommend using Anaconda (2 or 3, code is version-agnostic as of November 2018) to manage packages because GDAL's Python bindings can be a PITA.
 But you can figure a workaround, if need be.
 GDAL is only used once to convert an ESRI Shapefile mask to a numpy array with dimensions equal to the input MODIS gridded data.

 **Packages** --- (will provide a YAML at some point  so you can duplicate my environment)
 * netCDF4 : 	```conda install -c conda-forge netcdf4``` | Unidata: http://unidata.github.io/netcdf4-python/
 * gdal : ```conda install -c conda-forge gdal``` | OSGeo: https://gdal.org/python/

+### NetCDF operators (NCO)

 ## Inputs